De Havilland’s Feud: Bette And Joan lawsuit is defeated

 FX lawyers argued the British-America movie veteran may not have called her sibling a bitch, but did call her a “dragon lady” in an interview on her 100th birthday.

-Suzelle Smith, representing the Paris-based Gone With The Wind actress, told the court that dragon lady and bitch are not synonymous or equivalent in offensiveness.
+Ms Smith, whose client is the only living major character in the show, told the court that dragon lady and bitch are not synonymous or equivalent in offensiveness.

 “In my household, if you use the word bitch, you get your mouth washed out,” she said.